 Running a race obscenely early on Sunday morning doesn’t work into everyone’s schedule.

 Fighting race day street closures and finding parking can be stressful.

-Most virtual races are run whenever, wherever.
+Although some virtual races are tied to a particular date, most are run whenever, wherever.

 Schedule the race at a time convenient for you, not vice versa.

 Virtual races are usually way cheaper than real life races since they don’t have to pay for permits, insurance, road closures, food, porta-potties and the million other things that make up a ‘real’ race.
 As of this writing, the Disney virtual 5Ks are $40 (compared to the $80+ for IRL races).

 Many virtual races also have a charitable component.
 For example, more than $20 of the $27 entry fee to the Harry Potter races go to charity (and is tax-deductible).

 If you are doing a ‘real’ 5k and you have a bad race, that’s it.
 That was your chance.